 1.3.5.
 Every row must have values in each cell.
 That means no cell merges can be used!
 Remove any empty lines by deleting entire rows.
 Clearing content will not exclude these rows from the CVS format.
 Delete is required, similar to this:

-2. Prerequisites before importing data
+2. Prepare the Risk Project – prerequisites before importing data

 3.1.
 Open up the CSV issue import dialog from the top level menu ‘Issues’->’Import Issues from CSV’: